robinmaiwald/rotsys-extended-sat/README.md

 __IMPORTANT NOTE__
 ________________________________________________________________________________________________________________________________________________________

-The SAT-Framework in this project was designed by Manfred Scheucher (and Helena Bergold?)
+The SAT-Framework in this project was designed by Manfred Scheucher (and Helena Bergold)
 Link to the original project which is cloned: https://github.com/manfredscheucher/rotsys-sat/tree/main
-All Credit regarding the creation of this framework belongs to him (and her?).
+All Credit regarding the creation of this framework belongs to him (and her)
 ________________________________________________________________________________________________________________________________________________________
 ________________________________________________________________________________________________________________________________________________________

-I used this Framework to study properties of almost complete graphs (complete graphs missing a (perfect) matching) for my bachelor thesis
+I used this Framework to study properties of almost complete graphs (complete graphs missing a matching) for my bachelor thesis
-For this is extended the framework by creating additional parameters.
+For this is extended the framework by creating additional parameters
 The diffrence between this project and the one on Manfreds Scheucher GitHub is that I added additional Parameters to rotsys.py
 So what did I do exactly:
-I cloned his project and added rotsys-extension.py - an extension of his version rotsys.py.
-For transparency I left the original rotsys.py.
+I cloned his project and added rotsys-extension.py - an extension of his version rotsys.py For transparency I left the original rotsys.py
-I did this so I could link the project in my thesis and in case someone is intrested in the additonal parameters.
+I did this so I could link the project in my thesis and in case someone is intrested in the additonal parameters

 ________________________________________________________________________________________________________________________________________________________